anentropic/megaparsy/README.rst

     :alt: Python 3.8

-Work In Progress - ignore for now ;)
+Work In Progress - what is here is tested and works but nothing is documented yet, sorry.

 Initial motivation for this project was to build an indentation-sensitive parser.
 This is problematic for any parser library which is limited to expressing context-free grammars (which is most of them), unless you use a separate pre-processing step (like e.g. the parser for the Python language does).